francescochecola-hash/war-and-institutional-change-gustav-line/data/raw/gis/README.md

 ### Step 1 — Check the current CRS

 In QGIS:

-1. Right-click on the municipality layer
+1. Click **Properties → Source** on the municipality layer
-2. Click **Properties → Source**
-3. Check the CRS
+2. Check the CRS

 If the CRS is: